suptechie/DAO/README.md

-# The DAO
+# The Decentralized Autonomous Organization (DAO)

 [![Build Status](https://travis-ci.org/slockit/DAO.png)](https://travis-ci.org/slockit/DAO)

 ## What is it?
-A Standard DAO (Decentralized Autonomous Organization) framework written in Solidity to run on the Ethereum blockchain.
+A Standard Decentralized Autonomous Organization (DAO) framework written in Solidity to run on the Ethereum blockchain.

-Feel free to reuse to create your own Decentralized Autonomous Organization using this framework.
+Feel free to reuse this framework to create your own Decentralized Autonomous Organization.

 **Reference:** *"Decentralized autonomous organization to automate governance" -* [White Paper](https://download.slock.it/public/DAO/WhitePaper.pdf) - [Primer](https://blog.slock.it/a-primer-to-the-decentralized-autonomous-organization-dao-69fb125bd3cd)